WeChat: 2023 Australian Indigenous Voice referendum

 In the lead-up to the 2023 Australian Indigenous Voice referendum, an unsuccessful attempt to enshrine an Indigenous Voice to Parliament in the Constitution, WeChat and other popular Chinese social media platforms were criticised by both Yes and No supporters and by both Chinese and non-Chinese Australians for its excessive amount of misleading content about the referendum, as well as its excessive amount of posts that allegedly promote anti-Indigenous racism.
 Researchers from Monash University in Melbourne found that less than one in 10 WeChat posts related to the referendum were supportive of the Yes case, most of which were paid advertisements from the official Yes campaign.
 The study also found that the vast majority of comments on Voice-related WeChat posts were explicitly supportive of the No case.

 Chinese Australians are a very large minority group in Australia, with many using WeChat as a social media platform.
 While the usage of Chinese apps such as WeChat in Australia has long been controversial over its potential links to the Chinese government, but it nevertheless is seen as a major social media platform in Australia, directly competing with Western platforms among Chinese speakers in Australia.
 As voting is compulsory for all Australian citizens over the age of 18, social media advertising is crucial for election campaigns in Australia.
 Therefore, the significance of the number of No campaign material, some of which even contained misinformation that most No supporters do not agree with, had the potential to sway the votes of Chinese Australians towards the ultimately successful No case.

+Differences between WeChat and Weixin

+WeChat is the international version registered with international phone numbers, whereas Weixin is the Chinese version tied to Chinese phone numbers.
+The two share the same .ipa files on iPhone App Store and are interconnected, enabling users to communicate directly across geographical boundaries.
+Operated by different Tencent subsidiaries, they provide interoperable services including chatting, VOIP calls, Moments, and payment features.
+Due to regional legal requirements, Weixin users are subject to the "Weixin Terms," while WeChat users are subject to the "WeChat Terms."
+During cross-platform interactions, users are mutually bound by the counterpart's terms, and shared information is processed and stored accordingly.
+Feature-wise, WeChat exclusively offers WeChat Out.
+Channels and Game Center (both in certain regions), Kids Watch, and Voiceprint (excluding the EU/EEA, North America, and the UK) are Weixin features.